Local man says mother-in-law waiting in ER for 36 hours at RGH

 Yet, Wilmeth says to those working hard in the hospitals trying to hold it all together, they have his respect.
 “My heart goes out to the healthcare workers because I know it’s been a tough go here going on two years…”

-News 8 did reach out to Rochester Regional Health for comment, when we hear back we will update this story.
+News 8 reached out to Rochester Regional Health for comment with no result.